longlongman/DESERT/README.md

 ## Pre-training

 ### Data Preparation
 Our training data was extracted from the open molecule database [ZINC](https://zinc.docking.org/).
-You need to
+You need to download it first.

 ### Training Shape2Mol Model